deepakhj/cadent/docs/writers.md

 As a result .. don't use cassandra 2.1, use at least cassandra 2.2

-Time Drift :: Golang's concurency and timers are not "realtime" meaning over time (like 30 min) the flush windows will actually move (i.e. 10s -> 10.00001s -> 10.00003s -> 10.0002s ...) as a result the metrics that get written will start to not be exactly
-10s appart, but start to drift from each other.
-In Graphite this will cause some "holes" as it expect "exact" 10s offsets, but we need to interpolate the approximate bin shift windows for graphite to consume.
-Golang's `Tickers` do attempt to compensate for drift but nothing is perfect.
-Graphite uses only Seconds for TimeStamps, so all should be pretty well contained in that time bound.

-To help with this, the tickers here attempt to try to flush things on proper mod internals The ticker will try to start on `time % duration == 0` this is not exact, but it usually hits within a few milliseconds of the correct mode. i.e. a "timer" of "10s" should start on `14579895[0-9]0`
+The tickers for the flushes attempt to try to flush things on proper mod internals The ticker will try to start on `time % duration == 0` this is not exact, but it usually hits within a few milliseconds of the correct mode. i.e. a "timer" of "10s" should start on `14579895[0-9]0`